-Pediatricians.
 The First Weight Check.
 A Formula Ultimatum.
+A New Pediatrician.

-My husband and I were at the first pediatrician appointment with our first baby - the big weight check.
+Brian and I were at the first pediatrician appointment with our first baby, Lena.
+If you've had babies already, you know that first appointment is the big weight check.
 I put her on the scale and held my breath.

 The ounces fell short.